Drupal e-Commerce Module Advanced Use

 With most if not all typical shopping cart solutions, every page contains an element (i.e., a defined region on the Web page) which contains a summary of the current state of the customer's virtual shopping cart.
 These boxes usually contain a graphic of a shopping cart, as a visual cue, as well as the number of products currently in the customer's cart, the total cost of all the items, and links to go to a more detailed shopping cart page, where changes can be made to the cart's contents.

 But with Drupal and the e-Commerce module, by default, there is no such shopping cart element displayed on the pages.
-We will now learn how to remedy that.
+I will now show how to remedy that.

-Go to Administer > Blocks, find the "Shopping Cart" block, and assign it to one of the active regions on your page, such as the right sidebar, which is what we will do in our example.
+Go to Administer > Blocks, find the "Shopping Cart" block, and assign it to one of the active regions on your page, such as the right sidebar, which is what I will do in this example.

 Your online store will certainly not be profitable to you nor pleasing to your customers if they are unable to find the products they are looking for.
 In fact, probably nothing frustrates prospective customers more than finding a site that promises to make available what they are seeking, and yet makes it impossible for them to actually find those products.